-- 1) Financing provided to others.
-(Table 1) - 2) Endorsements/guarantees provided.
-(Table 2) - 3) Marketable securities held (excluding investments in subsidiary, associates and joint ventures).
-(None) - 4) Marketable securities acquired and disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital.
-(None) - 5) Acquisition of individual real estate at costs of at least NT\$300 million or 20% of the paid-in capital.
-(None) - 6) Disposal of individual real estate at prices of at least NT\$300 million or 20% of the paid-in capital.
-(None) - 7) Total purchases from or sales to related parties amounting to at least NT\$100 million or 20% of the paid-in capital.
-(None) - 8) Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital.
-(Table 3) - 9) Trading in derivative instruments.
-(None) - 10) Other: intercompany relationships and significant intercompany transactions.
-(Table 4) - 11) Information on investees.
-(Table 5)
+- Information about significant transactions and investees: - Financing provided to others.
+(Table 1) - Endorsements/guarantees provided.
+(Table 2) - Marketable securities held (excluding investments in subsidiary, associates and joint ventures).
+(None) - Marketable securities acquired and disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital.
+(None) - Acquisition of individual real estate at costs of at least NT\$300 million or 20% of the paid-in capital.
+(Table 3)

+6) Disposal of individual real estate at prices of at least NT\$300 million or 20% of the paid-in capital.
+(None)

+7) Total purchases from or sales to related parties amounting to at least NT\$100 million or 20% of the paid-in capital.
+(None)

+8) Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital.
+(None)

+9) Trading in derivative instruments.
+(None)

+10) Other: intercompany relationships and significant intercompany transactions.
+(Table 4)

+b.
+Information on investees (Table 5)

-- b.
-Information on investments in mainland China (None) - c.
+c.
+Information on investments in mainland China (None)

+d.
 Information of major shareholders: list all shareholders with ownership of 5% or greater showing the name of the shareholder, the number of shares owned, and percentage of ownership of each shareholder (Table 6)